Skip to main contentSkip to search barSkip to navigationSkip to footer

 Good to know

 The coil project is embedded in the Conflict Management module within the BSc International Business Management (trinational) programme at the FHNW School of Business and the Global Business Environment module at Sheridan College Pilon School of Business.
-The project is an intensive two-week programme totalling approx. 16 hours per of synchronous and asychronous interaction.
+The project is an intensive two-week programme totalling approx. 16 hours per of synchronous and asynchronous interaction.

 Collaborative Activities